Ether1Project/etho-business-node/README.md

 ```

 ## Upload Sample Application
-You will need to have NPM/NodeJS installed
+You will need to wait for Etho Protocol node to be fully synced and have NPM/NodeJS installed
 ```
 sudo apt install nodejs
 sudo apt install npm